adlnet/xAPI-Spec/xAPI.md

 	<td>Optional</td></tr>
 	<tr><td><a href="#timestamp">timestamp</a></td><td>Date/Time</td>
 	<td>Timestamp (Formatted according to <a href="https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations">ISO 8601</a>)
 	of when the events described within this Statement occurred.
-If not provided, LRS should set this to the value of "stored" time.</td>
+If not provided, the LRS MUST set this and SHOULD* use the value of "stored".</td>
 	<td>Optional</td></tr>
 	<tr><td><a href="#stored">stored</a></td><td>Date/Time</td>
 	<td>Timestamp (Formatted according to <a href="https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations">ISO 8601</a>)